codsen/codsen/packages/lerna-clean-changelogs-cli/README.md

    ## 2.9.1 (2018-12-27)
    ```

-   We need to do that because those links don't work on BitBucket and, generally, are _a noise_.
+   Diff links that changelog generator produces are not universal between GitLab, GitHub and BitBucket and sometimes there are bugs in them.

 3. Remove `h1` headings and turn them into `h2`, with the exception of the first, main heading of the changelog.